 Payment is subject to AMTRA’s standard terms and conditions.
 All AMTRA fees are VAT exempt.

 All SQPs are required to undertake a certain amount of CPD which has been accredited by AMTRA.
-The current CPD period runs until 30 June 2019, by which time the required number of points must have been earned (or an exemption granted for exceptional circumstances).
-Those who didn’t earn the required number of points by 30 June 2017 won’t be able to renew their SQP status for 2018.
+The current two-year CPD period runs until 30 June 2019, by which time the required number of points must have been earned (or an exemption granted for exceptional circumstances).
+Those who didn’t earn the required number of points by 30 June 2019 won’t be able to renew their SQP status for 2020.

 All SQPs are required to abide by the current version of the Code of Practice: the latest version is dated April 2017.
 AMTRA’s Professional Standards Committee and Board will consider written complaints about AMTRA SQPs alleged to have breached the Code.
 More information on complaints procedures…

-The SQP Code of Practice and VMD guidance for retailers are available in the front of the SQP version of the NOAH Compendium which has been sent to all AMTRA SQPs and to all student SQPs, but note that the 2017 Compendium now has the previous (October 2013) version of the Code as a new version has been issued since the Compendium was printed.
+The SQP Code of Practice and VMD guidance for retailers are available in the front of the SQP version of the NOAH Compendium which has been sent to all AMTRA SQPs and to all student SQPs.

 In order to help ensure that a minimum of information is collected for an anthelmintic prescription, AHDA, AMTRA and BVA have worked with SCOPS to produce suggested prescription forms for sheep anthelmintics.